Seriously. What’s an API?

 A recruitment system for talent management.
 A timesheets and expenses system.
 An HR system for performance reviews and absence management.
 The list goes on…

-With Moorepay’s Next Generation payroll and HR software, we’re making it EASY to integrate with other systems.
+With Moorepay’s Next Generation HR and payroll software, we’re making it EASY to integrate with other systems.

 Now don’t get us wrong, we’re not going to let anyone take anything through the door.
 That would be far too risky when dealing with payroll data.